Remarkable Inupiaq Polar Bear Cribbage Board

-This exquisite polar bear cribbage board showcases the remarkable artistry of an unknown Inupiaq artist from King Island.
-Carved from a single piece of ivory, the board features two polar bears with meticulously detailed teeth and red ink highlighting their tongues.
+This exquisite polar bear cribbage board showcases the remarkable artistry of an unknown Inupiaq artist..
+The carving is made from a single piece of ivory.
+The board features two polar bears which have meticulously detailed teeth.
+Furthermore, red ink highlights the polar bear tongues.
 Additionally, six walrus head figures, inked in black, adorn the board.
-Measuring 25 inches in length, 2.8 inches in width, and 1.9 inches in height, this piece stands as a testament to the skill and craftsmanship of Inupiaq artists.
-Created around 1925, the cribbage board reflects a rich tradition of detailed walrus ivory carvings.
-Unfortunately, this stunning cribbage board has already been sold.
+The cribbage board is from a time period around 1925 and it is from King Island, AK..
+The board is 25 inches long, 2.8 inches wide, and 1.9 inches high.
+This stunning cribbage board is sold.

 Cultural Context and Significance